sirmarcel/octolog/README.markdown

+Quick hint: If you decide to fork this installation or otherwise play around with it, please remove the tracking script from the header.
+It's a bit weird to get visits to localhost:4000. ;)

 This is the Octopress install that powers lumenlog.com.
 It's mostly just straight out-of-the box, with one plugin (footnotes.rb) thrown in for good measure.
 And a custom theme.
 And a very trivial new task in the rakefile.